Large Beach Bag Crochet Pattern (Greek-Inspired Design)

 Other Materials

-- Bag Handles – Bamboo circle handles by Prym – 9.5 inches diameter
+- Bag Handles – Bamboo circle handles by Prym – 9.5 inches in diameter.

 - Ch – chain